cypress-io/cypress/docs/source/guides/appendices/_changelog_older.md

 - The updated hidden rules apply to all assertions like `should("be.hidden")`, and how Cypress indicates an element is hidden displays in the Command Log.
 - Updated many error messages to be more explanatory and precise.
 - Elements which are stringified during errors now indicate their text content (truncated to 10 characters) `<button>Save</button>` or whether they contain children elements by indicating an ellipsis `<div>...</div>`.
-- The [`Routes` instrument panel](https://on.cypress.io/api/routes) now displays the column: `Stubbed` instead of `Status`, which indicates whether a route is stubbing matching XHR's.
+- The {% url 'Routes instrument panel' route %} now displays the column: `Stubbed` instead of `Status`, which indicates whether a route is stubbing matching XHR's.

 # 0.13.2